About the PAM-Card

 Expectations and limitations

-The PAM-Card is a communication aid designed to reduce pressure in moments where privacy matters.
+PAM-Cards are communication aids.
 People and organizations may respond differently depending on their policies, environment, and training.
 Your results may vary.
-If a situation requires privacy accommodation, you may still need to request a private space or written verification method.

 Privacy note

-PAM does not collect, store, or transmit personal information from card use.
-The QR code on the card links to general informational content and does not collect, transmit, or identify information about card use.
-Only the information needed to process orders (such as shipping and payment details) is handled through standard e-commerce systems.
+PAM-Cards do not collect, store, or transmit personal information from card use.
+The QR code on the card links to general informational content and does not collect, transmit, or identify information about the card user.